Lucile Hadžihalilović | |

 Spouse: | Gaspar Noé |

-Lucile Emina Hadžihalilović (born 7 May 1961) is a French writer and director of Bosnian descent.[1]
-[2] She is best known for the 1996 short film La Bouche de Jean-Pierre and the 2004 feature-length film Innocence, for which she became the first woman to win the Stockholm International Film Festival's Bronze Horse Award for Best Film.[3]
+Lucile Emina Hadžihalilović (born 7 May 1961) is a French film director and screenwriter of Bosnian descent.[2]
+[3] She wrote and directed the short film La Bouche de Jean-Pierre (1996), and the feature films Innocence (2004), for which she became the first woman to win the Stockholm International Film Festival's Bronze Horse Award for Best Film,[4] Evolution (2015) and Earwig (2021).
+Her fourth feature film, The Ice Tower, will be released in 2025.

 Hadžihalilović worked as an editor for a number of films before beginning her own projects.
 The first film she worked on was Sylvain Ledey's short Festin (1986),[7] [10] after which she edited Alain Bourges' 1991 documentary Horizons artificiels (Trois rêves d'architecture),[7] which has been described as "three confrontations between the discourse on architecture and the architecture of speech."[11]
 Soon after, she had begun her collaboration with Gaspar Noé and worked on his 1991 short Carne.
 In 1994, she worked on the short La Baigneuse by Joel Leberre.[7]
 Hadžihalilović then both produced and edited Noe's feature-length sequel to Carne, 1998's I Stand Alone.[7]